Jié, the Measure

 If one's nature is not to restrain oneself, one gets into trouble.
 Don't lament it too much: it is part of what you are.
 If you accept yourself, then accept the trouble too.

-9 at 2: Not coming out of gate and court, pitfall.
+9 at 2: Not coming out of the gate of the court, pitfall.

 You have your own rhythm and pitch, but if you never play with others you may find yourself off-tune and not able to join in with songs anymore.
 Do not take habits and opinions (yours or theirs) for granted, but always stay open for the different and new.

-Initial 9: Not coming out of door and court, no fault.
+Initial 9: Not coming out of the door to the court, no fault.

 Give your actions your own size and do not exceed that.
 Do not answer to demands or accept values, words, situations or people which do not agree with your own nature.